VR-Data/M5_Data_Science_Project/README.md

 <img src="https://github.com/VR-Data/M5_Data_Science_Project/blob/main/Images/CPI_TimeSeries.PNG"
      width="100%"
      height="auto"
-     alt="CPI Trend since 2010, with forecast from 2020 showing a sharp rise in inflation but a steady growth on the forecast">
+     alt="CPI trend since 2010, with forecast from 2020 showing a sharp rise in inflation but a steady growth on the forecast">

 This chart displays the trend of inflation (CPI), which remained steady until around March 2021, at which point it experienced a sharp increase of over 20% since 2010.
 The forecast, however, anticipated a steady growth trajectory, with the upper limit of the 95% confidence interval predicting no more than a 12% increase.
 This substantial deviation from the forecast suggests that inflation during this period significantly exceeded normal circumstances.
 Moreover, the continued upward trajectory indicates that inflation shows no immediate signs of returning to the expected levels, marking a departure from historical patterns.